cloudnativelabs/kube-router/README.md

 *kube-router does it all.*

-With all features enabled, kube-router is a lean yet powerful alternative to several software components used in typical Kubernetes clusters.
+With all features enabled, kube-router is a lean yet powerful alternative to several network components used in typical Kubernetes clusters.
 All this from a single DaemonSet/Binary.
 It doesn't get any easier.

-### Alternative to kube-proxy | `--run-service-proxy`
+### IPVS/LVS based service proxy | `--run-service-proxy`

 kube-router uses the Linux kernel's IPVS features to implement its K8s Services Proxy.
 This feature has been requested for some time in kube-proxy, but you can